-Small Movement Matters: Marketing Lessons From ‘Moneyball’ on How to Measure Digital Relationships
+Small Movement Matters: Content Marketing Metrics and Lessons From ‘Moneyball’

 - The parallels of baseball and marketing stats and metrics